Brice-Financial-Projects/Historical-Stock-Analysis/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See LICENSE for more details.